hi-digital-solutions/hids/content/blog/making-remote-employees-feel-included.md

 one workstation on the same code.
 For us as remote developers, this means two developers on a video call where one developer is sharing their screen.
 One developer "drives" and the other gives instructions and suggestions.
-I believe that this practice is of such significance to the success of remote workers, I would love to see it become adopted more broadly in the industry.
+I believe this practice is of such significance to the success of remote workers, I would love to see it become adopted more broadly in the industry.
 Aside from removing the feelings of isolation, there are numerous more [benefits to pair programming](https://wiki.c2.com/?PairProgrammingBenefits), but they are simply out of scope for this article.
 Pair programming is the main reason why I joined DS.
 I understood that if I were to be